-But it gets even more personal than that.
+Jay and Sandy have a personal experience that has shaped their pro-life views, too.
 When Sandy found out she was pregnant in high school, she and Jay were taken by surprise.
 Sandy briefly considered abortion.
 But instead, the couple decided to get married and they had their first of four daughters together.
-Jay and Sandy have no regrets; they consider their oldest daughter to be one of their greatest blessings.
+Jay and Sandy have no regrets; they consider each of their daughters to be a great blessing from the Lord.

 So, when they found out that Washington had passed a law that would require their church to pay for abortions, it felt like a slap in the face.
 And they knew they had to do something about it.

 Cedar Park believes and teaches that every human life—whether born or unborn—is valuable, precious, and worthy of protection.
 But rather than respecting Cedar Park’s freedom to exercise its religious convictions, the state of Washington has gone out of its way to force pro-life churches to pay for abortions.